cxw42/audio-utsl/README.md

 ## Installation

-Install libsndfile, portaudio, and pthreads.
+ - Install libsndfile, portaudio, and pthreads.
 E.g., on cygwin, those are packages you can install from setup.exe.
+ - `make`.
+This will build the three examples.

+To use audio-utsl in your own projects, just add everything in `src` to some directory in your project and make sure that directory is listed as `-I`.
+See the example `CFLAGS` and `LDFLAGS` in [Makefile](Makefile).

 ## Internals